zynthbox/zynthbox-qml/README.md

 # Zynthbox

-Zynthbox OS is a Open Workstation UI making use of Zynthians Engines and Plugin Layers System.
+zynthbox-qml is the ui of Zynthbox OS, an Open Workstation UI making use of Zynthians Engines and Plugin Layers System.

 # Zynthian
 [Zynthian](http://zynthian.org) is an Open Synth Platform based in Raspberry Pi, Linux (Raspbian) and some Open Software Synthesizers.